dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 Now let’s take a look at how this was actually achieved.

-&#x3009;Look at the PVC to determine the PV:
+&#8680; Look at the PVC to determine the PV:

     oc get pvc